tlswg/tls13-spec/draft-ietf-tls-tls13.md

 mismatches between the expected arrival time and the measured time.
-Variations in client and server clock rates are likely to be minimal, though potentially the absolute times may of off by large values.
+Variations in client and server clock rates are likely to be minimal, though potentially the absolute times may be off by large values.
 Network propagation delays are the most likely causes of a mismatch in legitimate values for elapsed time.
 Both the NewSessionTicket and ClientHello messages might be retransmitted and